ptquynh/helloGit/README.md

 My first repository on Github

-I love traveling, movies and fiction;
+I love traveling, movies and fiction
+Add more a line